International Summer School in Refugee Law and Rights

 The training programme this year will cover the following modules:

-I - General part (Day 1-2)
+I - General part

-- Assessment of 1951 Refugee Convention and 1967 Protocol
+- Assessment of the 1951 Refugee Convention and 1967 Protocol

 - UNHCR Guidelines on the Application in Mass Influx situations of the Exclusion Clauses

-- International Humanitarian law - Human Rights law - Refugee Law Intersection
+- International Humanitarian Law - Human Rights law - Refugee Law Intersection

 - The Ethics of International Refugee Law